Pre-Master’s Leveling Courses for SLP

 - Disregard the email you receive from TWU Admissions Processing asking if you meant to select non-degree seeker

-- Once admitted to TWU as an undergraduate transfer non-degree seeking student, complete the department's Pre-Master’s Leveling Program Application
+- Once admitted to TWU as an undergraduate transfer non-degree seeking student, complete the department's Pre-Master’s Leveling Program Application.
+To complete the program application, applicants must first create their TWU Pioneer Portal account and log in to their TWU Google Drive account using their TWU email address and Pioneer Portal password.

 - To complete the program application, applicants must submit: